-KJ Dell’Antonio wrote an op-ed in the NYT last summer about what a burden summer can be for working parents, especially mothers.
-The piece points out the most extreme example of a fundamental truth — the American school calendar is predicated on a family structure that hasn’t existed for decades.
-In 2015 more than 74% of mothers with at least one child between the ages of 6 and 17 and more than 90% of fathers with children younger than 18 are employed.
+Summer can be a burden for working parents, especially mothers.
+That’s because the American school calendar is predicated on a family structure that hasn’t existed for decades.
+According to the Bureau of Labor Statistics, in 2022, 73% of mothers and 93% of fathers with children younger than 18 were employed.
 That’s a lot of families that are scrambling to figure out how to cover care for up to 12 weeks.

 For many women considering a return to work when their kids are still at home, the question “what will I do about summers?” can feel really overwhelming.
 Here are a few thoughts on strategies for tackling summer.

 When considering costs, take a long view.
 The cost of summer programs can be high and can lead people, especially women, to feel it isn’t worth it to spend their entire summer salary on childcare.
 But it’s important to remember that the three months of summer care enable employment during the other nine months of the year.
 And, remember the longer view, too: any childcare costs incurred in the early years are an investment in your earning power over time.